Prayer is fundamental to our communion with God, making it essential to experiencing true contentment amid affliction.

 Only one phrase addresses our personal needs and wants—give us this day our daily bread—and Jesus indicated that even this request should be tempered by our concern for others.

-The phrase is not, “give me this day my daily bread,” but “give us this day our daily bread.”
+The phrase is not “give me this day my daily bread” but “give us this day our daily bread.”

 True Contentment

-Incorporating the elements of The Lord’s Prayer into our prayers cultivates communion with him.
+Integrating the elements of The Lord’s Prayer into our prayers cultivates communion with him.

 Cultivating Communion